 COLORADO SPRINGS, Colorado (May 19, 2021) -- USA Weightlifting today proudly announces its nominees for the Olympic Team for the upcoming Olympic Games Tokyo 2020.

-Buoyed by historically strong athletes and a changing landscape in the sport, Team USA Weightlifting win multiple medals and have its most successful Olympic Games in generations.
+Buoyed by historically strong athletes and a changing landscape in the sport, Team USA Weightlifting has the opportunity to win multiple medals and have its most successful Olympic Games in generations.

 USA Weightlifting will send a full team to Tokyo consisting of eight athletes, four men and four women.